 During the Bachelor’s program in Applied Cultural Studies students acquire scientific and theoretical knowledge on historical and current cultural phenomena, learn a Slavic and a Romance language as well as skills that enable them to manage the applied, cultural work.
-In the master’s program Applied Cultural Studies, students deepen their cultural-scientific knowledge by focusing on specific priorities and by consolidating their applied competences.
+In the master’s program Applied Cultural Analysis and Transcultural Studies, students deepen their cultural-scientific knowledge by focusing on specific priorities and by consolidating their applied competences.

 By “culture” we designate all those spheres of the world that give people fill with meaning.
 We pay special attention to everyday cultural practices and phenomena.
 These everyday phenomena are examined according to their historical origin and taken into account in their social contexts.

 Theoretical considerations of Cultural Studies authors such as Max Weber, Walter Benjamin, Pierre Bourdieu or Judith Butler enable us to understand cultural issues.
 Singing as a social practice, the cultural meaning of food, the transit space of the airport, the practice of making selfies, the cultural-historical phenomenon of vampirism, the mother-in-law’s stereotype, interactions in the urban space or remembrance practices in the Alps-Adriatic region appear to us equally as facets of cultural expression to be explored.

 These topics are exemplary for the different research foci of the employees of the Department of Empirical Cultural Studies / Cultural Anthropology, which range from cultural history to urban research and migration research to the research on culture and technology.

 In order to be able to investigate cultural phenomena, we employ different methods, especially ethnographic methods such as interviews, perceptual walks or systematic observations of places and people.
 Hermeneutic-interpretative methods are used primarily for the analysis of texts and images.